simonlevy5/plaid-ios-link/README.md

 For development:
 The plaid-ios-sdk (https://github.com/vouch/plaid-ios-sdk) is required to use this.
 There are two options:

-1. Use the Cocoapod by adding the following to your Podfile: pod 'plaid-ios-sdk'
+1. Use the Cocoapods and run the following command: pod install
 2. Download the plaid-ios-sdk project and add the following to your Podfile: pod 'plaid-ios-sdk', :path => 'path_to_project'